alyssakalbus/DWD-FinalProject/README.md

 # Dynamic Web Development x Bioart as Biopolitics Final Project

-🚨 **I was unable to get this to run on Glitch because the database would't authenticate.**
+**I was unable to get this to run on Glitch because the database would't authenticate.
+Everything runs perfectly locally, I think I just need to rest and try again :/**

 ## How to Set Up and Run
 1. Download .zip